alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

 ### Changelog

 **v1.2.0**
+- Fixed breaking changes introduced by ContentWarningPlugin & BepInEx.BaseUnityPlugin
+- Add DontDestroyOnLoad to handle above point (simple explanation)
-- Use CW Settings handler instead of third-party library
+- Use the new vanilla CW Settings handler instead of a third-party library (previously ContentSettings 1.2.2)

 **v1.1.0**
 - Allow crew to view their camera footage on the final day if they lost their camera underground, even if the footage won't meet quota (turned **on** by default).